 2004, Hyattsville Justice Center

-This interactive performance sculpture creates a “sonic portrait” of Prince George’s County.
-It is composed of 5 colorful independent 9ft horn instrument forms spaced so people can walk among them.
-A map of the County is embedded in the instruments.
-There are a series of “hand plates” that when touched illuminate and the instruments play a sound or group of sounds from a “sound bank” — a combination of environmental, historical and melodic sounds significant to the County and its impact on the region.
-A County-specific riddle is engraved on a stainless steel plaque at the center of the sculpture.
-When the riddle is deciphered and “hand plates” are touched in the correct pattern, the instruments will play a saxophone “short” in reply.
+“Hyattsville Horns” is an interactive performance sculpture that creates a “sonic portrait” of Prince George’s County.
+It is composed of 5 colorful, 9-foot tall horn-instrument forms spaced so people can walk among them.
+A map of the Prince George’s County is embedded in the instruments.
+There are a series of “hand plates” that, when touched illuminate and the instruments play a group of environmental, historical and melodic sounds significant to Prince George’s County.
+A riddle is engraved on a stainless steel plaque at the center of the sculpture.
+When the riddle is deciphered and “hand plates” are touched in the correct pattern, the instruments play a saxophone “short” in reply.
 The sculpture is lit from dusk to dawn.

 This piece was commissioned by Prince George’s County Art in Public Places Program and is the result of a competition won by Christopher Janney in 2002.